evandrosouza-developer/ps2tomsxUSB/README.md

 make TARGETS='stm32/f1 stm32/f4'
 ```

-Go to your PS/2 to MSX Converter Tester project folder and assure that you choose the right target MCU in the system.h file line 69, and make, as follows:
+Go to this ps2-msx-kb-conv (PS/2 to MSX Converter) project folder and assure that you choose the right target MCU in the system.h file line 69, and make, as follows:

 With a plain text editor:
 ```